OpenSourceEconomics/ruspy/README.rst

 .. code-block:: bash

-    @Unpublished{ruspy-1.0,
+    @Unpublished{ruspy-1.1,
         Author = {Maximilian Blesch},
-        Title  = {robupy - An open-source package for the simulation and estimation of a prototypical infinite-horizon dynamic discrete choice model based on Rust (1987)}, Year   = {2019},
+        Title  = {ruspy - An open-source package for the simulation and estimation of a prototypical infinite-horizon dynamic discrete choice model based on Rust (1987)}, Year   = {2020},
         Url    = {https://github.com/OpenSourceEconomics/ruspy},
         }